-#57 - Leasing 101: Closing the Sale
+Leasing 101: Closing the Sale

 There is a leasing technique and skill set that once mastered, drives leases waaaay up.
 It helps you feel more comfortable leasing and still serves me today.
 What am I talking about?
 Closing techniques!
 This podcast shares several closing ideas for you to choose from and make your own.
 Please consider them as a jumping-off point, not a one-size-fits-all, and tailor them to your personality.

 If you like what you hear/read/see, it’s a small sample from our Leasing Blueprint Handbook.
-This is the book I wished I had when I was a leasing professional and why we made it just for you.
+This is the tool I wished I had when I was a leasing professional and why we made it just for you.

-Let’s get comfortable closing all those sales!
+Now, let’s get comfortable closing all those sales!

 As you are touring the apartment home and community, sprinkle in questions like:

-• “So far, what is your favorite part about the apartment?”
+“So far, what is your favorite part about the apartment?”

-• “Could you see yourself living here?”
+“Could you see yourself living here?”

-• “Which amenity is the most important to you - which stands out the most?”
+“Which amenity is the most important to you - which stands out the most?”

 These questions are opened-ended and will allow you to feel the pulse and see where they are leaning.
 This will help you tailor your presentation and also select a closing technique.